denoland/vscode_deno/README.md

 - `deno.suggest.imports.hosts`: A map of domain hosts (origins) that are used for suggesting import auto completions.
 (See:
   [ImportCompletions](./docs/ImportCompletions.md) for more information.)
+- `deno.testing.args`: Arguments to use when running tests via the Test Explorer.
+Defaults to `[ \"--allow-all\" ]`.
+- `deno.testing.enable`: Enable the testing API for the language server.
+When folder is Deno enabled, tests will be available in the Test Explorer view.
+  Defaults to `true`.
 - `deno.unstable`: Controls if code will be type checked with Deno's unstable APIs.
 This is the equivalent to using `--unstable` on the command line.
   _boolean, default `false`_